AashishBishokarma/Bootstrap/README.md

 # Learning CSS Framework {BOOTSTRAP}

 This project is a responsive website built using Bootstrap 5, HTML5, and CSS3.
-It features a modern design with various sections including a hero area, services, testimonials, and a contact form.
+It features a design with various sections including a hero area, services, testimonials, and a contact form.

 ## Features